George North (Tramountanas): Early life

-The Tramountanas family hailed from Lemnos, North Aegean Islands.
-He came from a family of shipbuilders and seamen and had travelled to Australia as a teenager before finally arriving at Port Adelaide, South Australia, in 1842.
+The Tramountanas family reputedly migrated from Lemnos, North Aegean islands.
+George came from a family of shipbuilders and seamen and had travelled to Australia as a teenager before finally arriving at Port Adelaide, South Australia, in 1842.
 He worked for some time in Port Adelaide before gaining employment at Edward John Peake's Winery after 1846 in the newly gazetted township of Clarendon.
 There he helped cultivate the early vines and made brandy and wines.
 In 1857 he was recorded as a crew member on the steamship SS Admella for about 12 months.
 The Admella was shipwrecked at Cape Northumberland near Nelson, Victoria, on 6 August 1859, only 11 months after hosting George's wedding reception on its decks.

 Marriage

 George Tramountanas anglicised his name to George North before his marriage to English woman Lydia Vosper on 26 September 1858; she arrived from Devon, England, aboard the Caucasian in 1855.
 Soon after they moved to Port Lincoln where George found work as a shepherd employed by James Stuart Sinclair on his GreenPatch run about 14 Miles north of Pt Lincoln.
 George & Lydia would have been living in a shepherd's hut somewhere on the GreenPatch run when their two sons George Henry (born in 1861) and Hero Clare (born in 1862) were born.
 They moved again in 1869, purchasing an 80 acre block on Wine Shanty Road Little Swamp where George grazed sheep.
 In the mid-1870s George and Lydia purchase Lot: 24 in the new township of Bramfield, where they lived with their two young sons while George tended to his sheep on his nearby properties.